HartsyAI/HartsyRabbit/README.md

 # HartsyRabbit

 Shared RabbitMQ message bus library used across Hartsy ecosystem projects.
+This is an internal library that links all projects and keeps them typesafe.

 ## What this repository contains